TvrtkoM/jQTipnav/README.md

     $('#subnav').tipnav(options);

-where options is an object containing at least *action_element* property
+where options is an object containing at least *action_element* property.

-if multiple navigation lists are matched inside jquery selector the plugin will show arrows which are used to switch between lists
+If multiple navigation lists are matched inside jquery selector, plugin will show additional arrows for navigation.
+Clicking on arrow will show you next/previous navigation list.

 ## options

 * action_element - jQuery selector object (required)
 * fade_time - set fade-out time in ms
 * trigger_event - set to 'click' to trigger showing and hiding tipnav on mouse click instead hovering

+## clean method

+Plugin can be called with string 'clean' as first argument.
+In this case it will try to revert back to state before plugin is initialized, removing all created html elements.

+e.g

+    $(document).tipnav('clean') // removes all jqtipnav elements from page and shows hidden ones
+    $('#subnav').tipnav('clean') // removes all jqtipnv elements but only for matched element (#subnav)

 ## contributing